Weighted Euler characteristic of the moduli space of higher rank Joyce-Song pairs: Final computation of the invariants

-The computations in this case involve arguments similar to the ones given in Section \ref{compute-example} hence we have omitted the explicit calculations and therefore we leave them for the interested reader. \end{remark} \begin{remark} In \cite{a37} Toda has exploited similar stratification strategy for the moduli stack of objects composed of a zero dimensional sheaf $F$ given as the quotient $\mathcal{O}_{X}^{2}\twoheadrightarrow F$ where the objects are assumed to be semistable with respect to a stability condition in the sense of Bridgeland \cite{a73}.
-Moreover he has given an evidence of the integrality conjecture \cite{a42} (conjecture 6) for the corresponding partition functions associated to the moduli stack of these objects.
-The identities in \cite{a37} (equations 100, 99 and 88) play an important role in his proof of the integrality conjecture.\\ Our stratification strategy and calculation of the invariants share many similarities with those in \cite{a37}.
-Equations \eqref{psi-e1} and \eqref{psi-e2-2} are analogue of equations 88 and 99 in \cite{a37} respectively and we suspect that in some cases they can be used to prove the integrality of the corresponding partition functions for the invariants of the moduli stack of objects in $\mathcal{B}_{p}$.
-Note that the stability condition used in our approach is the weak stability condition (Definition \ref{weak}) used by Joyce-Song in \cite{a30} which, despite having a much simpler definition than the Bridgeland stability conditions, shares many strong properties with them.
-Finally, one can use Equation \eqref{total2} and \cite{a41} (Corollary 13.7) to write the invariants of the higher rank Joyce-Song $\Hat{\tau}$-limit stable pairs (Definition \ref{newstabl}) in terms of the generalized Donaldson-Thomas invariants. \end{remark}
+The computations in this case involve arguments similar to the ones given in Section \ref{compute-example} hence we have omitted the explicit calculations here. \end{remark} \begin{remark} In \cite{a37} Toda has exploited similar stratification strategy for the moduli stack of objects composed of a zero dimensional sheaf $F$ given as the quotient $\mathcal{O}_{X}^{2}\twoheadrightarrow F$ where the objects are assumed to be semistable with respect to a stability condition in the sense of Bridgeland \cite{a73}.
+Moreover the author has given an evidence of the integrality conjecture \cite{a42} (conjecture 6) for the corresponding partition functions associated to the moduli stack of these objects.
+The identities in \cite[Equation 100, 99 and 88]{a37} play an important role in the auhtor's proof of the ``\textit{integrality conjecture}".
+Our stratification strategy and calculation of the invariants share many similarities with those in \cite{a37}.
+Equations \eqref{psi-e1} and \eqref{psi-e2-2} are analog of equations 88 and 99 in \cite{a37} respectively, and we suspect that in some cases they can be used to prove the integrality property of the corresponding partition functions for the invariants of the moduli stack of objects in $\mathcal{B}_{p}$.
+Note that the stability condition used in our approach is the weak stability condition (Definition \ref{weak}) used by Joyce-Song in \cite{a30} which, despite having a much simpler definition than the Bridgeland stability conditions used by Toda in \cite{a37}, shares many strong properties with them. \end{remark}